1Relating to Byzantium, the Byzantine Empire, or the Eastern Orthodox Church.

 - The organisers have set up an extensive network of international art pavilions in record time, on a reduced budget and amidst a Byzantine bureaucracy.

-2.1Characterized by deviousness or underhand procedure: he has the most Byzantine mind in politics
+2.1Characterized by deviousness or underhanded procedure: Byzantine intrigues he has the most Byzantine mind in politics

 More example sentences